This guide describes the Translation Editor that lets you search for translations, manage keys and perform the actual translation work.

 The most relevant hits from the built-in Translation Memory are accessible in real-time.

-See all previous versions of a translation in the History tab.
+See all previous versions of a translation in the Changes tab.
 You can also restore a previous translation that way.

 Looking for all translations for a key?
 You can find them here too and open each one in the Translation Editor by clicking the Open in Editor button.

-The sidebar will show you matches from attached glossaries right in the sidebar and apply the correct translation for terms with one click.
+The sidebar will show you matches from attached term bases right in the sidebar and apply the correct translation for terms with one click.

 Apply machine translation with one click.
-(The machine translation provider can be defined in the account settings)
+(The machine translation provider can be defined in the organization settings)